 C-Algebras.
 Normed Involutive Algebras.
 Positive Forms and Representations.
 The Spectrum of a C-Algebra.
 Liminal C-Algebras.
 The Type of a Representation.
 Traces and Representations.
 The Quasi-Spectrum.
 Integration and Disintegration of Representations.
 C-Algebras of Type I. Continuous Fields of C-Algebras.
 Extension to C-Algebras of the Stone-Weierstrass Theorem.
 The Enveloping von Neumann Algebra of a C*-Algebra.
 Applications to Group Representations.
 Unitary Representations of Locally Compact Groups.
 Square-Integrable Irreducible Representations.
 Representations of Compact Groups.
 Almost-Periodic Functions.
 Characters of a Locally-Compact Group.
 The Dual of a Locally-Compact Group.
 Appendices.
 References.

-Almost four-fifths of this book deals with the study of C*-algebras, and the main results due, among others, to Fell, Glimm, Kadison, Kaplansky, Mackey and Segal are expounded.
-Because of the amount of material accumulated on unitary representations of groups, the latter pages of the book are devoted to a brief account of some aspects of this subject, particularly since the theory of groups provides some of the most interesting examples of C*-algebras.
-The theory of C*-algebras is still expanding rapidly, but this work remains a clear and accessible introduction to the fundamentals of the subject.
+Almost four-fifths of this book deals with the study of C-algebras, and the main results due, among others, to Fell, Glimm, Kadison, Kaplansky, Mackey and Segal are expounded.
+Because of the amount of material accumulated on unitary representations of groups, the latter pages of the book are devoted to a brief account of some aspects of this subject, particularly since the theory of groups provides some of the most interesting examples of C-algebras.

 - 1st January 1977

 @qu:The translation is excellent, and does justice to the original... @source:Choice @qu:As far as readability and thoroughness of exposition are concerned, this book meets the highest standards. @source:International Mathematical News